hushkat/hushkat.github.io/_posts/2025-06-30-Industrial-Intrusion.md

 fabiano@tryhackme-2204:~$ cat user.txt
 THM{bishop_to_c4_check}
 ```
+That gives us a foothold on to the target and we secure our first flag for this challenge.

+### Step 5: Privilege escalation

-I then I downloaded the `linpeas.sh` script to my attacker machine and sent it to the vulnerable target using a python web server.
+From here, I downloaded the `linpeas.sh` script to my attacker machine and sent it to the vulnerable target using a python web server.
 I then uncovered something when I ran the script:

 ```bash
 <-----------------------SNIP---------------------->